darktrojan/idldocs/nsIAbCard.rst

 implementation of nsIVariant.
 Of particular note is that boolean variables are converted to integers as in C/C++ (true is a non-zero value), so that false will be converted to a string of "0" and not "false."
-@exception NS_ERROR_NOT_AVAILABLE if the named property does not exist.
-@exception NS_ERROR_CANNOT_CONVERT_DATA if the property cannot be converted to the desired type.

 Parameters
 ^^^^^^^^^^